 Another direct beneficial network effect would enhance composability.
 The Ethereum ecosystem is more appealing to use the more decentralised applications there are and the more integrated they are.

 Decentralized blockspace is Ethereum’s primary “product,” and its bright and forward-thinking developer community is its greatest asset.
-There are therefore a lot of possible uses for Ethereum, but the majority of them are currently relatively experimental and technologically constrained.
+Therefore a lot of possible uses for Ethereum, but the majority of them are currently relatively experimental and technologically constrained.

-Uncertainty exists around the extent of the total addressable market for Ethereum’s value proposition.
+Uncertainty exists around the extent of the total addressable market of Crypto Trading Apps In India for Ethereum’s value proposition.
 Every computer user addresses a traditional operating system like Windows, which sets a high bar for Ethereum.
 It remains unclear, however, how many customers are willing to put up with technologically subpar goods in the name of decentralisation.

 Due to increased demand for blockspace, Ethereum is susceptible to adverse network effects, which raise gas prices.